 Your Google Drive folder has a subfolder for your Capstone Portfolio.
 In it, you will find a Capstone checklist, which has specific guidelines and links to additional resources, along with the rubric that will be used to score your paper.

 All Capstone Portfolios are due by May 1 of the academic year you plan to graduate.

 The option of doing a ministry practicum is new for students who enrolled in the Latina/o Ministry, Restorative Justice and Chaplaincy, or Youth and Young Adult Ministries emphases during or after Fall 2019.
 Program faculty are currently developing the directions and evaluation criteria for the project and will post them here in the 2022–2023 academic year.

 International students interested in exploring the Practicum option should plan to meet with an international student advisor in the Global Engagement Office to discuss whether the project parameters require you to receive Curricular Practical Training (CPT) advising.

 As you approach the conclusion of your program of study, there are a few steps to take outside of classes and your capstone to be sure that you graduate:

-> - Submit your Petition to Graduate Form to the GPPM Office, Kenna Hall 323, or FAX it to (408) 554-7830 by the following deadlines (if you do not graduate in the month indicated you must file a new petition):
+- Submit your Petition to Graduate Spring 2023 form to the GPPM Office, Kenna Hall 323, or email it to firstname.lastname@example.org by the following deadlines (if you do not graduate in the month indicated you must file a new petition):

-> - Order your cap and gown if you plan to mark in the spring commencement exercises
+- Order your cap and gown if you plan to mark in the spring commencement exercises